neurosnap/erock.io/content/blog/docker-disk-out-of-space/index.md

 ---

-**tl;dr: If you are deploying docker containers to production, be sure to run `docker system prune -f` before pulling new images.**
+**tl;dr: If you are deploying docker containers to production, be sure to run `docker system prune -f` before pulling new images so you don't run out of disk space.**

 When I'm building a new project, I generally learn towards using [docker compose](https://docs.docker.com/compose/) during development.
 When coupled with [docker machine](https://docs.docker.com/machine/) I have a quick and easy way to deploy my containers to the cloud provider of my choice.
-Overall, it works really well, but there's one important thing to consider when using docker for development and production: running out of disk space.
+Overall, it works really well, but there's one important thing to consider when using docker for production: running out of disk space.

 Images, containers, networks, and volumes will continue to grow on a production VM which will inevitably lead to the hard drive running out of memory.
 This